 The giant Barrel Sponge in Phu Quoc is Xestospongia testudinaria, this is a species of barrel sponge in the family Petrosiidae.
 More commonly known as Giant Barrel Sponges, they have the basic structure of a typical sponge.
-Their body is made of a reticulation of cells aggregated on a siliceous scaffold composed of small spikes called spicules.
+Known to be one the largest species of sponge, Giant Barrel sponges can grow up to several meters in diameter, their body is made of a reticulation of cells aggregated on a siliceous scaffold composed of small spikes called spicules.
 Water is taken into the inner chamber of the sponge (known as the spongocoel) through ostia (small pores created by porocytes).
 Flagellated choanocytes line the inner chamber and help generate water currents through the sponge, it is really good strainer.

 Due to the amount of water that Great Barrel Sponges filter throughout their lifespan, they perform an important ecological role.